rybafish/rybafish.github.io/sqlconsole.md

 `alter system cancel session '304021'`

 The statement generated in the log area of console.
-It is ont executed, you need to execute it in the other console (because the current one most likely busy doing something, otherwise, why do you want to cancel it?).
+It is not executed, you need to copy it and execute  in the other console manually.
+Other console used because the current one is most likely busy doing something, otherwise, why do you want to cancel it?

 By the way, in some cases "cancel session" is not good enough and you might want to use "disconnect session" instead.